arun8796/AWS-notes/iam/README.md

 - The access is restricted to the APIs (programmatic access).
 - Both access types are granted.

 For programmatic access a new pair Access key and Secret key must be generated and these credentials can be downloaded locally as a CSV file.
-AWS doesn’t keep a copy of these information so in case these gets lost the only option left to the Administrator is to regenerated them from scratch (and this may impat the application that's using it).
+AWS doesn't keep a copy of these information so in case these gets lost the only option left to the Administrator is to regenerated them from scratch (and this may impat the application that's using it).

 Access key and Secret key can only be used for programmatic access (APIs) whilst username and password for accessing the services via the AWS console.